 Eating in Split is not a problem as there are hundreds of small restaurants in the old town and on the waterfront.
 Just to escape the tourist traps we ate slightly away from the promenade at the end of Sperun Street, near the church where there are some cute little tavernas.
-The green pasta with seafood and the cuttlefish risotto in its own ink we ordered at Tinel Trattoria were delicious and we were drooling for days over the grilled fresh tuna steak we had prepared to our liking at nearby Step by Step Bistro.
+The green pasta with seafood and the cuttlefish risotto in its own ink at Tinel Trattoria were delicious and we were drooling for days over the grilled fresh tuna steak we had prepared to our liking at nearby Step by Step Bistro.

 On the way into Split we asked our taxi driver if there was something unusual to do in Split.
 He suggested trying the cakes from O’š Kolač Pastry Shop in the old town.
 Famous in Croatia and winner of many awards, we tried three different cakes from their range and each was sensational.
 Don’t miss this absolute treat.